 The winning candidate must be willing to participate with SNCIL as they transition from school to work to further learn about the independent living movement and to develop leadership skills.
 In addition, the student will also work with the Statewide Independent Living Council’s Youth Coordinator to develop initiatives to expand knowledge of Independent Living Philosophy and recruit youth council members.

-Eligibility: High school students with a permanent disability from the Clark County School District nominated by their teacher.
+Eligibility: High school students with an Individualized Education Plan (IEP) ages 16 thru 24, and have a permanent disability from the Clark County School District nominated by their teacher.

 Educators will guide candidates to complete the attached questions about efforts to make Clark County more accessible and understanding about including individuals with disabilities.